 Can I Keep My Ex’s Significant Other Away From My Kids?

+If your ex’s romantic partner is abusive towards your child, you may want to consider obtaining a Protection from Abuse Order.
 If you have legitimate concerns regarding your child’s safety and well-being around your ex’s significant other, contact one of our child custody lawyers immediately at (412) 471-5100.

-You need to have information regarding that person’s current conduct before you can attempt to limit their access to your child.
-If there is evidence the new romantic partner is an alcoholic, addicted to drugs, or has recently been convicted for a violent crime, this provides you with a lawful reason to return to court on the issue.
+You need to have information on the person’s current conduct before you can attempt to limit their access to your child.
+There could be evidence your ex’s significant other is an alcoholic, addicted to drugs, or has recently been convicted for a violent crime.
+This provides you with a lawful reason to take the issue to court and ask to modify your custody agreement.

 How the Court Will Decide Who Can Be Around Your Child

 If you return to court to address the other parent’s significant other’s presence in your child’s life, the judge will review the facts of the situation and determine whether your ex’s significant other’s involvement is within your child’s best interests.

 If there is no evidence that the other adult is detrimental to your child’s physical health, mental well-being, or physical and mental growth, then you will likely have to live with their presence in your child’s life.
 However, there are many things that can point to the other parent’s significant other not being in your child’s best interests.
-If you have a bad feeling about the situation, you should reach out to a lawyer anyway.
+If you have a bad feeling about the situation, trust your intuition and reach out to a lawyer anyway.
 We will investigate the circumstances and collect evidence to support your case.

 Call Our Child Custody Lawyers for Help Today